How To Build Good Dental Habits In Kids

 - Brushing twice a day and flossing is a daily dental routine that must be followed to avoids plaque buildup

 Consequences of children not brushing their teeth properly

 Now, coming up to the consequences when a child does not brush his/ her teeth properly.
 This is not to panic anybody reading but it is essential for us as parents to know and understand what makes it extremely important for kids that they brush their teeth daily at least once, twice is always better.
 Sometimes, this might also occur in case of excessive feeding during the night time because they tend to sleep while feeding and the leftover milk causes decay.

-- Development of caries – Children are susceptible to caries as soon as the first teeth appear.
+- Development of dental caries –Children are susceptible to caries as soon as the first teeth appear.

 It is always better to help children develop good dental hygiene habits from a tender age.
-If you notice any symptoms of decay, cavity, caries development, try to get an appointment with a pedodontist, or dentist and get a filling done.
+If you notice any symptoms or any risk of tooth decay, cavity, caries development, try to get an appointment for dental checkups with a pedodontist, or dentist and get a filling done.

-Mommies, cool down, kids filling procedure is not a painful one.
-Dentists have specialized hand tools which are painless.
+Mommies cool down, kids filling procedure is not a painful one.
+Pediatric Dentists have specialized hand tools that are painless.
 Be proactive in reaching the dentist because the sooner it is treated, the easier the treatment would be.

 If at all you feel the need to visit a dentist for the child, here are some tips/ tricks before you plan the visit.
-This would help yourself and the child getting ready for a treatment –
+This would help you and the child get ready for treatment

 - Lie down on the doctor’s chair and hold the child on your lap when the doctor is investigating.
 Children feel safest when they are with their Mom/ Dad.